- Posted by: adminbb

 A lot of misleading disinformation is one way you could describe what’s to be found on social media profiles.
 An individual’s personal likes, hobbies and interests are totally unrelated to their professional qualifications.

-Social media profiles are snippets of images and information which just as well be completely fabricated and regarded as nothing more than fairy tales.
+Social media profiles are snippets of images and information which could be complete fabrication as nothing more than fairy tales.

 An individual’s profile might be a poster wall for a dedicated thrash metal fan or appear to promote a distasteful lifestyle or beliefs.